New partnership to bring international students to GSU

 Georgia State’s international student population has steadily increased since 2007, with 1,597 international students on campus in 2012, according to the Open Doors Report on International Educational Exchange.
 With this new partnership, the university hopes to see 60-student cohorts of international students coming to Atlanta each year.

-The program is also intended to provide a unique teaching opportunity to graduates of Georgia State’s College of Education.
-“Our College of Education graduates will have the opportunity to serve an important need and have a life-changing experience teaching some extraordinary students in a culturally-rich environment,” Renick said.
+The program is also intended to provide a unique teaching opportunity to graduates of Georgia State’s College of Education & Human Development.
+“Our College of Education & Human Development graduates will have the opportunity to serve an important need and have a life-changing experience teaching some extraordinary students in a culturally-rich environment,” Renick said.

 The College of Education & Human Development is currently recruiting applicants to teach at the Guangzhou Overseas High School as part of this innovative program.
 Three teachers will be hired by the BELA Education Group in China to teach math, English, social studies and science aligned with Georgia’s standards for graduation.
 Potential applicants will be screened by College of Education & Human Development faculty with BELA Education Group administrators making the final selection.
 One year contracts will be available with a renewal option for a second year.

 For more information about the Georgia State University/Guangzhou High School Partnership, contact Joyce Many, associate dean for undergraduate studies and educator preparation, at 404-413-8104 or [email protected].
 For more information about the application process, click here.